Joint Replacement Surgery

 - U.S. News & World Report: "High performing" in knee replacement and hip replacement (2015)

-Pardee UNC Health Care is participating in a Care Improvement Initiative from Medicare
+Pardee is Participating in a Care Improvement Initiative from Medicare

-Pardee UNC Health Care is committed to providing affordable, high quality care for our patients and s currently participating in the Comprehensive Care for Joint Replacement (CJR) health care program.
+Pardee UNC Health Care is committed to providing affordable, high quality care for our patients and is currently participating in the Comprehensive Care for Joint Replacement (CJR) health care program.
 Medicare designed this program to encourage higher quality care and greater financial accountability from hospitals when Medicare beneficiaries receive lower-extremity joint replacement procedures (LEJR), typically hip or knee replacements.
-You can find additional information at https://innovation.cms.gov/initiatives/cjr.
+You can find additional information here.

 Our Joint Replacement Team consists of board-certified orthopedic surgeons, who use advanced surgical techniques to reduce your risk for complications and speed up your recovery time.
 They are supported by a surgical staff made up of registered nurses, board-certified anesthesiologists and certified nurse anesthetists, and surgical technicians trained to offer the best care during surgery.
 Additionally, physical and occupational therapists help you rebuild your strength and mobility after surgery.